Photography: Tim Ngo

 Courtesy: Craft+Design Canberra

-Hannah McKellar is a textile artist living and working on Gadigal/Wangal land (Sydney, Australia).
-Her practice navigates the intersections of embroidery, sculpture, and cartography, using slow, hand-stitched techniques to reinterpret mapping systems and reimagine our relationship to place.
-McKellar’s soft sculptural forms often echo the contours of topographic maps, landforms, and bodies of water, while her larger wall-based works take on the presence of golden shields—objects of protection and self-preservation.
+Hannah McKellar is a textile artist living and working on Gadigal Wangal land (Sydney, Australia).
+Her practice explores the intersections of embroidery, sculpture, and cartography, using hand-stitched techniques to reimagine mapping systems and our connection to place.
+Her soft sculptural forms often mirror topographic maps, landforms, and bodies of water.

 The artist acknowledges and pays respects to Aboriginal and Torres Strait Islander traditional custodians of the land she lives and works, and extends that respect to Elders, past, present and emerging.